SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_3-import_sf_data/dsp_integration_3-import_sf_data.md

     ![Preview](./images-dsp_integration_3-import_sf_data/DS_Company_Preview.png)

 6. As only some of the 63 columns are required for this use case, replicating the full table is not required.
 Instead, create a graphical view `V_FOCompany_<YOUR_USER_ID>` based on this table and use the operator **Rename/Exclude Columns**.
-Only keep the following columns: `Country`, `Description (technical name: description` and `Default Location (technical name: externalCode)`.
+Only keep the following columns: `Country`, `Description (technical name: description` and `Default Location (technical name: defaultLocation)`.
 Set the semantic usage to "Dimension" and set `Default Location` as key.

     ![Select Remote Table](./images-dsp_integration_3-import_sf_data/DS_SF_CompanyView_1.png)